Support

 Support Group for Individuals

-NAMI Connection is a weekly support group, at no cost to you, where any adult with a mental health diagnosis can share experiences in a safe, confidential setting.
-NAMI-trained peer facilitators guide groups using a structured model to ensure all have the opportunity to be heard, supported, and encouraged without judgement.
-The group encourages empathy, productive discussion and a sense of community.
+NAMI Connection is a weekly support group, at no cost to you, where individuals with a mental health diagnosis can share experiences in a safe, confidential setting.
+NAMI-trained peer facilitators guide groups using a structured model to ensure all have the opportunity to be heard, supported, and encouraged without judgment.
+The group encourages empathy, productive discussion,, and a sense of community.

 How are Connection Recovery Support Groups structured?